The non-Lefschetz locus of conics: Examples with Monomial Complete Intersections

 { }

 \end{ex} \begin{ex} Finally, if $A=R/(x_1^4,x_2^4,x_3^6)$, then the non-Lefschetz locus of conics has $\cod\mathcal{C}_A=1$.
 Also in this case, the ideal is neither saturated nor unmixed.

-Note that even if $\cod\mathcal{C}_A=1$ and it is contained in the hypersurface parametrizing the the jumping conics, these do not coincide.
-Using Macaulay2 we can show that $ \sqrt{I(\C_A)}$ has one primary component of codimension $1$, the ideal $(a_6)$, and all other components have codimension $3$. \end{ex}
+Note that even if $\cod\mathcal{C}_A=1$ and it is contained in the hypersurface parametrizing the jumping conics, these do not coincide.
+Using \texttt{Macaulay2} \cite{M2} we can show that $ \sqrt{I(\C_A)}$ has one primary component of codimension $1$, the ideal $(a_6)$, and all other components have codimension $3$. \end{ex}